grafana/mimir/docs/sources/mimir/configure/about-versioning.md

   - Allow defining limits on the maximum number of rules allowed in a rule group by namespace and the maximum number of rule groups by namespace.
 If set, this supersedes the `-ruler.max-rules-per-rule-group` and `-ruler.max-rule-groups-per-tenant` limits.
   - `-ruler.max-rules-per-rule-group-by-namespace`
   - `-ruler.max-rule-groups-per-tenant-by-namespace`
+  - Allow protecting rule groups from modification by namespace.
+The rule groups can always be read, and protection can be overridden by using the header `X-Mimir-Ruler-Override-Namespace-Protection` with namespace name as values.
+  - `-ruler.protected-namespaces`
 - Distributor
   - Metrics relabeling
     - `-distributor.metric-relabeling-enabled`